dan64/vs-cmnet2/README.md

 ### Plugins setup

-Download `plugins_win.zip` from the [latest release](https://github.com/dan64/vs-cmnet2/releases) and extract it into `vscmnet2/plugins/`.
+Download `plugins_win.zip` from the [Release v1.0.0](https://github.com/dan64/vs-cmnet2/releases/download/v1.0.0/plugins_win.zip) and extract it into `vscmnet2/plugins/`.
 The resulting tree will be:

 ```
 vscmnet2/plugins/